-I sort of want to call a writing blog “throw up and go.”
+A defiant part of me, a cryptic crypto-literary part of me, would call a writing blog “throw up and go.”
 Great line.
 Taken of course from everyone’s favourite piece of easy-entry comic prose, Worstward Ho!.
-A fabulously memorable little snippet that sticks in the memory and makes you want to cuddle into a black polo-neck sweater and cardie combo next to a full cream Dublin Guinness.
+A fabulously memorable little snippet that sticks in the memory and makes you want to cuddle into a black polo-neck sweater and cardie-combo next to a full-cream Dublin Guinness.
 You know the one.
 “Sick of it back sick of the either.
 So on.
 Somehow on.
 Till sick of both.
 Throw up and go.”

-Or maybe that’s not the most well-loved snippet…
+Or maybe that’s not the most well-loved and memorable snippet…

 Yet it is a sickening thing, the old writing.
 Very occasionally rewarding, very often essential, always interfrastic.
 Sometimes the only recourse and the only sanity.
 But sickening in many ways.